 What is an ecommerce website audit checklist?

 An ecommerce website audit checklist is a set of checks you run on your store to find UX, SEO, and conversion issues.
 It typically covers usability, meta tags, structured data, page speed, and—increasingly—how well your content is optimized for AI search (GEO).
-Use the checklist below and our free tools to audit your site.
+Use the checklist below and our Ecommerce Simulator to audit your site.

 Quick benchmarks to keep in mind